rob-myers/rob-myers.github.io/articles/tech2.md

 >
 > This quickly provides a solution i.e. a path.
 > However it is insufficient because realistic NPCs would not follow centroid to centroid paths.
-> So, one finally applies the [string-pulling algorithm](http://digestingduck.blogspot.com/2010/03/simple-stupid-funnel-algorithm.html), which pulls the zig-zag path tight along the navigable polygons' extremal points.
+> So, one applies the [string-pulling algorithm](http://digestingduck.blogspot.com/2010/03/simple-stupid-funnel-algorithm.html), pulling the zig-zag path tight along the navigable polygons' extremal points.

 Drag the nodes below to see string-pulling in action.